neondatabase/website/content/docs/guides/branch-refresh.md

      --header 'content-type: application/json' |jq
 ```

 The response body includes the `id` of your new branch.
-You will need it in the next step.
+You will need this value (`br-summer-water-09767623`) to move the compute endpoint in the next step.

 <details>
 <summary>Response body</summary>